Rainbow Springs Dog Friendly Guide

 Headspring Swimming Area Restriction

-Remember that dogs are not permitted in the main swimming area at the headspring.
+Dogs are not permitted in the main swimming area at the headspring.
 This area is reserved for human swimmers only, and dogs must remain outside this zone.
-Plan to keep your dog on the trails and in other areas while you swim, or enjoy tubing together as an alternative water activity.
+Plan to keep your dog on the trails, in the campground, or in the shaded day-use areas while you swim.

 Post-Water Care